BigFishInSee/Christmas-Virus/README.md

 DISCLAIMERS: This virus is for educational purpose only.
-DO NOT RUN IT UNLESS YOU WANNA HARD RESET YOUR DEVICE
+DO NOT RUN IT UNLESS YOU WANNA HARD RESET YOUR DEVICE.
+PLS DON'T RUN IT DUE TO INSTRUSIVE THOUGHTS

 NOTES: You can probably delete all the .json and .dll files its not really needed, just send the .exe to your target.